Martarubio93/Pin-pad-task/README.md

 ## About The Project

-This project features a responsive website, in it you will find a Pin Pad, to unlock the device you have to find the correct PIN, which is encrypted in the panel and contains 4 digits, if the PIN is correct an OK! will be displayed on the screen, otherwise an ERROR will be displayed.
+This project features a responsive website, in it you will find a Pin pad, to unlock the device you have to find the correct PIN, which is encrypted in the DATA word and contains 4 digits, if the PIN is correct an OK! will be displayed on the screen, otherwise an ERROR will be displayed.
+After 3 wrong attempts the Pin pad locks for 30 seconds.

 ## Directory Structure